Guided Alaska Fishing Trips

-For the past forty-two years, we have extensively explored and fished the Bristol Bay region and Western Alaska.
+For over forty-five years, we have extensively explored and fished the Bristol Bay region and Western Alaska.

 Bristol Bay Lodge has six different and spectacular fishing destinations, and each fishery you visit will be unique and memorable.
 Four of these fisheries will be utilized in your two overnight camp experiences, and two will be fished from the lodge, as day fisheries.

 Two of Alaska’s most renowned fisheries, The Agulawok and Agulukpak Rivers are ‘home-waters’ for Bristol Bay Lodge.
 These fisheries provide some of the regions most productive and consistent fishing for rainbow trout, arctic char, grayling, and Dolly Varden.

 Additionally, these rivers are host to one of the largest sockeye salmon runs anywhere in the world.
 On average, several million sockeye salmon return to the Wood-Tikchik lake system each year, and most pass through these two rivers.
 The first sockeye salmon are usually caught around the 4th of July.
 When the time is right, it’s not unusual to catch limits of these noble fish before lunch and spend the afternoon pursuing rainbow trout, arctic char, and grayling.

 You will fish each of these legendary rivers, as a day-fishery, returning to the lodge in the evening.

 Our Over-Night Camps